pixelcrisis/eddited/README.md

 - Upload **header.jpg** and **sidebar.jpg** to your subreddit.
 - Paste the contents of **theme.css** into your stylesheet settings.

+## Web Compiler
+If you want to build a custom version, but don't want to learn how to compile LESS, there is a handy web compiler located at [eddited.12px.io](http://eddited.12px.io)

+#### Config
+Changing any values here will update the them on compile.

+#### Load/Save
+The text in the first box is your current setup, save that to a text file to backup your theme settings.
+To restore, copy the contents of your file into the second box and hit *Restore*.

+#### Compile
+Once you're done modifying the config to your liking, hit *compile* to build your custom theme.
+Paste the contents of the text box into your stylesheet.

+## Customize
 ### Colors

 - `@color-accent`